White Bear Lake Area High School: Lacrosse

 The 2007 boys Lacrosse team won the MBSLA State Championship with an undefeated season going 15–0.
 The Bears outscored their opponents with a 199 to 46 goal differential.
 2007 was the first year that the Minnesota State High School League recognized Lacrosse as a state sanctioned sport leaving it up to the individual school districts to determine whether or not it was feasible to enter the MSHSL.
 Prior to the 2007 year each high school team played in the Minnesota Boys Scholastic Lacrosse Association (MBSLA), White Bear Lake Area H.S. officials cited budgetary issues as the reason for waiting to officially join the MSHSL in 2008.
 The Bears officially entered the MBSLA for competition in 2005.
 The Bears went to the MSHsL State semi-finals in 2013.
 The Bears went on to win the 2015 MSHSL State Championship.

 Archery

 The White Bear Lake Archery team won the state tournament for Minnesota in 2006, 2007, 2008, 2009, and 2010.

 The White Bear Lake Archery team has competed in the National tournament held in Kentucky since 2004.
 The team ranked 40th of 192 high school teams in 2015.

 Bowling

 The White Bear Lake Bowling Team won the state title in 2005.
 White Bear Lake also posted a state championship in 2008.
 It had two top 6 athletes in the state in 2009.

+Wrestling

+The White Bear Lake High School wrestling team finished in 7th overall at the 2007 ASICS/ USA Wrestling Folkstyle National Championship.
+Donny Longendyke won the School Boy category.